OpieSoA/OpieSoA/README.md

-### Hi there, I'm Kevin - aka The Undertaker on Discord 👋
+### Hi there, I'm Kevin - aka Alfie Solomons on Discord 👋

 ##